Notifications

 Vital Statistics will examine the documents and, if all requirements are met, register your baby's birth.

-You may also order birth certificates or birth documents for your baby from an Alberta registry agent.
+Once the baby’s birth is registered, you may order birth certificates or birth documents for your baby from an Alberta registry agent.

 Delayed registration of birth

-If a birth is not registered within one year from a baby’s date of birth, evidence and additional fees apply to register the birth.
+If a birth is not registered within one year from a baby’s date of birth, evidence, affidavits and additional fees apply to register the birth.
 For full details, contact Vital Statistics.

 Additional resources

-Learn more about early savings for your child’s post-secondary education, such as
+Learn more about early savings for your baby's post-secondary education, such as:

 • Registered Education Savings Plans (RESP)